glarerena/wk8d1-weather-api/README.md

 Click on Generate API key, and follow the instructions.
 Copy the generated API key.
 Replace YOUR_API_KEY in the provided script with your actual API Key.

+Make sure to change the city in your query to get weather for different locations.